 L.MAT-091: Intermediate Algebra

-This course is designed to prepare the student for college-level (100-level) coursework in Mathematics.
-The course covers arithmetic, pre-algebra, and elementary and intermediate algebra, including linear equations and linear functions and applications, exponents, scientific notation, and elementary geometry.
+This course is designed to prepare the student for college-level (100-level) coursework in mathematics.
+The course covers arithmetic, pre-algebra, and elementary and intermediate algebra, including linear equations and linear functions and applications, and exponents.
 4 credits.

 This course begins to develop the solid foundation in K-8 mathematics needed by future elementary and middle school teachers.
-Guided by the content areas listed in the NCTM’s Principles and Standards for School Mathematics, this course will focus on Numbers and Operations and patterns (under the Algebra standard).
+The focus of this course is on Numbers and Operations.
 In addition, this course will introduce students to professional recommendations and state requirements for mathematics instruction and provide students with a global perspective on mathematics achievement.
 This course does not fulfill mathematical modeling general education requirements.
-Prerequisites: Three years of high school mathematics including one year of Algebra II or a grade of C- or better in L.MAT-091.
 4 credits.
-Current or future education majors only.

 L.MAT-113: College Algebra-FM

 Advanced work in algebra, functions and graphing in the context of mathematical models.
 Topics include linear, polynomial, exponential and logarithmic functions and regression.
-Prerequisite: Three years of high school mathematics including one year of Algebra II or a grade of C- or better in L.MAT-091.
+Prerequisite: a grade of C- or better in L.MAT-091 or placement into L.MAT 113.
 May not be taken for credit if a grade of C or higher was achieved in MAT-117 or a higher level mathematics course.
 3 credits.

 Basic statistical concepts and methods.
 Descriptive statistics and probability, distribution and sampling theory, hypothesis testing and analysis of variance, correlation and regression.
-Prerequisite: Three years of high school Mathematics including one year of Algebra II or a grade of C- or better in L.MAT-091.
+Prerequisite: a grade of C- or better in L.MAT-091 or placement into L.MAT 115.
 4 credits.

-This course provides a one semester preparation for Calculus while presenting an introduction to mathematical modeling.
+This course provides a one semester preparation for calculus while presenting an introduction to mathematical modeling.
 Topics include: linear, quadratic, exponential, and trigonometric models.
-Prerequisite: Four years of high school mathematics or permission of the instructor or L.MAT-113.
+Prerequisite: a C- or better in L.MAT-113 or placement into L.MAT 117.
 4 credits.

 L.MAT-150: Calculus of One Variable I-FM

-A study of the basic concepts and techniques of analytic geometry, differential and integral calculus of functions of one variable, and applications to calculus based models.
-Prerequisite: Demonstrated competency in L.MAT-113 and 117 or equivalent or superior high school mathematics background.
-May not be taken for credit if credit has previously been received for L.MAT-170.
+A study of the basic concepts and techniques of analytic geometry, differential and integral calculus of functions of one variable, and applications to calculus-based models.
+Prerequisite: Demonstrated competency in L.MAT-113 and 117 or equivalent or placement into L.MAT 150.
 4 credits.

 L.MAT-160: Calculus of One Variable II

 Further study of the integral calculus of functions of one variable and an introduction to sequences, series, and differential equations.
 Prerequisite: L.MAT-150 or equivalent.
-May not be taken for credit if credit has previously been received for L.MAT-170.
 4 credits.

 L.MAT-220: Introduction to Probability & Statistics

-A study of the fundamental techniques used in descriptive statistics as applied to real-world data and the processes associated with the design and analysis of experiments; application of theories from Calculus to the construction of cumulative distributions for continuous random variables and computation of associated probabilities, expected values and variances.
-Prerequisites: L.MAT-150, and either L.MAT-160, L.CIT-115, or L.MAT-170.
-May be taken concurrently or previously.
+A study of the fundamental techniques used in descriptive statistics as applied to real-world data and the processes associated with the design and analysis of experiments; application of theories from calculus to the construction of cumulative distributions for continuous random variables and computation of associated probabilities, expected values and variances.
+Prerequisites: L.MAT-150, and one of L.MAT-160, L.CIT-115, or L.EGR-116.
 3 credits.

 L.MAT-230: Discrete Mathematics

 This course introduces the ideas and methods of logic and proofs.
 Topics include: set theory, logic, functions, proof types and elementary number theory.
-Prerequisite: L.MAT-150 and one of either L.MAT-160 or L.CIT-115 can be taken as a co-requisite, or L.MAT-170.
+Prerequisite: L.MAT 150 and one of L.MAT-160, L.CIT-115, or L.EGR-116 (these last three can be taken as a co-requisite).
 3 credits.

 L.MAT-250: Linear Algebra

 A course which introduces abstract vector spaces, matrices and linear transformations.
-Prerequisite: L.MAT-150 or L.MAT-170, or permission of the instructor.
+Prerequisite: L.MAT-150 and one of L.MAT-160, L.CIT-115, or L.EGR-116 (these last three can be taken as co-requisite).
 3 credits.

 L.MAT-260: Analytic Geometry & Calculus III

-A study of partial differentiation and multiple integration, elementary vector analysis and applications of these concepts..
-Prerequisite: L.MAT-160 or 170.
+A study of partial differentiation and multiple integration, elementary vector analysis and applications of these concepts.
+Prerequisite: L.MAT-160 or placement into L.MAT-260.
 4 credits.

 L.MAT-310: Ordinary Differential Equations

 Theory, solution and applications of ordinary differential equations including Laplace transform methods.
-Prerequisite: L.MAT-160 or MAT-170.
+Prerequisite: L.MAT-160.
 3 credits.

 L.MAT-370: Numerical Analysis

 A study of some of the standard numerical algorithms used to solve real-world problems arising in engineering and the sciences, and use of a computer to implement these algorithms; pitfalls in computation, error analysis, solving linear systems, interpolation and approximation.
-Applies to a major in Mathematics or Computer Science, but not both.
-Prerequisites: L.MAT-160 or 170 and L.CIT-115.
+Prerequisites: L.MAT-160 and L.CIT-115.
 3 credits.

 L.MAT-380: Modern Geometry